manish2021iitd/Reinforcement-Learning/Notes.md

 * It is easy to see that if both the evaluation process and the improvement process stabilize, that is, no longer produce changes, then the value function and policy must be optimal.
 * The value function stabilizes only when it is consistent with the current policy, and the policy stabilizes only when it is greedy with respect to the current value function.
 Thus, both processes stabilize only when a policy has been found that is greedy with respect to its own evaluation function.
 This implies that the Bellman optimality equation holds, and thus that the policy and the value function are optimal.
-The evaluation and improvement processes in GPI can be viewed as both competing and cooperating.
+* The evaluation and improvement processes in GPI can be viewed as both competing and cooperating.
 They compete in the sense that they pull in opposing directions.
-Making the policy greedy with respect to the value function typically makes the value function incorrect for the changed policy, and making the value function consistent with the policy typically causes that policy no longer to be greedy.
-In the long run, however, these two processes interact to find a single joint solution: the optimal value function and an optimal policy.
+* Making the policy greedy with respect to the value function typically makes the value function incorrect for the changed policy, and making the value function consistent with the policy typically causes that policy no longer to be greedy.
+* In the long run, however, these two processes interact to find a single joint solution: the optimal value function and an optimal policy.
-One might also think of the interaction between the evaluation and improvement processes in GPI in terms of two constraints or goals—for example, as two lines in two-dimensional space
+* One might also think of the interaction between the evaluation and improvement processes in GPI in terms of two constraints or goals—for example, as two lines in two-dimensional space.

 ### 4.7 Efficiency of Dynamic Programming
 * DP may **not be practical for very large problems**, but **compared with other methods for solving MDP**s, DP methods are actually **quite efficient**.